westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 - Why data science?
 - What can data science do for me?
-- The data science worflow
+- The data science workflow
 - Analyse and visualise data using Python (pandas, matplotlib, NumPy, etc)
 - Understand the role of algorithms and their relationship with machine learning
 - Understand the main concepts behind a decision tree to make predictions